sys-bio/tellurium/docs/antimony.rst

    A.k1 is k2;

-One thing to be aware of when using this method: Since wrapping definitions in a defined model is optional, all 'bare' declarations are defined to be in a default module with the name ``__main``.
+One thing to be aware of when using this method: Since wrapping definitions in a defined model is optional, all ‘bare’ declarations are defined to be in a default module with the name ``__main``.
 If there are no unwrapped definitions, ``__main`` will still exist, but will be empty.